 < Back to Team

 Donald Hense is Founder and Chairman of the Board of Friendship Public Charter Schools in Washington, DC.
-Friendship is the largest chartered public school in the nation serving more than 4,000 students on six campuses.
-Additionally, Friendship manages one DC Public School (DCPS) and four schools in Baltimore, in partnership with Baltimore City Public School System.
+Friendship is the largest chartered public school in the nation serving more than 4,500 students on 16 campuses, including online.
+Additionally, Friendship manages one DC Public School (DCPS) and four schools in Baltimore, Maryland, as well as charters in Baton Rouge, Little Rock, and Pine Bluff, AK.

 Hense received his B.A. degree from Morehouse College in Atlanta, Georgia and attended graduate school at Stanford University in California.
 He was a Rockefeller intern in economics at Cornell University in Ithaca, New York, a Merrill Scholar at the University of Ghana, a Ford Foundation Fellow at Stanford University, and a lecturer at the University of California, Berkeley.